 McLeod Regional Medical Center – Florence, McLeod Health Cheraw, McLeod Health Clarendon, McLeod Health Dillon, McLeod Health Loris and McLeod Health Seacoast – Little River

 An armband/visitor pass will be provided at each facility’s entrance.
-Visitors are required to wear a facemask and the armband/visitor pass at all times.
+Visitors are required to wear the armband/visitor pass at all times.

 Children must be at least five (5) years of age to visit and must be accompanied by an adult.
 During RSV season, October to April, children under the age of twelve (12) are not allowed to visit.
 Visitors must not be experiencing any signs or symptoms of illness.

 Each in-patient is welcome to have four (4) visitors during visiting hours.
 Daily visiting hours are 6:00 a.m. to 9:00 p.m.
 No more than one (1) visitor may remain overnight.
 Pediatric patients are limited to two (2) adult visitors for overnight stays.

 Patients may have two (2) visitors, limited to one (1) visiting at a time.

 Patients may have two (2) visitors.

 Patients of the McLeod Cancer Center may have two (2) visitors.

 Pediatric patients are limited to two (2) adult visitors for overnight stays.